 With the rise of social media, businesses and brands are recognizing that they must get involved or be left in the gutter to die.
-Over the past few years I’ve seen brands use various tactics and social media failurestrategies, some effective…others not so much.
+Over the past few years I’ve seen brands use various tactics and strategies, some effective…others not so much.
 One thing that hits a nerve with most people is automation.
 You know on twitter, if you get a DM (direct message) two seconds after you follow someone, this is very likely to be an automatic generic message.
 Far too many people use these, and I can’t stand it!
 “Hi there!
 You rock, I love the smell of your feet, and you’re my new BFF!”
 This is usually followed by a scammy shortened link.
 When I get these, I promptly unfollow the offending profile.
 Other people just send something that says, “Thank you for following me!”, and while still cheesy, I don’t delete them.
 At least the very first contact they have with me, isn’t asking me to do something for them!

 Automation in moderation is ok.
 I know it’s not a popular thing to say in organic social media circles, but you cannot manage several profiles effectively without it.
 As far as automated tweets, I don’t partake.
 On the other hand, I do automate to find people that I would be interested in following.
 For instance, if a client of mine has a single brick and mortar location, I will use an automated tool like tweetadder. (that is an affiliate link, but I would recommend it anyway) Tweetadder’s software allows me to search for people and tweets within certain geographical parameters.
 I can set it so that my client’s twitter account will automatically follow anyone in that area who uses specific keywords in their tweets.
 From there, I review the new follows to ensure that they are a relevant profile, and I reach out to them when an opportunity presents itself.
 You can also search twitter bios for keywords with tweetadder.
 I can also automatically follow the followers of my client’s competition.